 However, there are dependencies in supply chains that extend deeper than garment assembly and labeled country of origin.
 Countries outside of China may be using Chinese yarn or fabric.
 A U.S. ban on Xinjiang cotton may require traceability for fiber-based inputs passing through China.

 Many questions remain, including whether or not a ban will actually be implemented.
 However, sourcing cost increases associated with traceability, cost increases associated with the movement of supply chains, as well as general uncertainty can be expected to weigh on order volumes and to have some effect on cotton consumption.

-Monthly Economic Letter: September 2020.
+Read the full Monthly Economic Letter: September 2020.